 Patient access has always been a problem, only 54 percent of all faxed patient referrals result in scheduled appointments due to the complexities of communication between health systems, or the lack thereof.

-Ability to get a patient into an appointment is critical.
+Ability to get a patient to an appointment is critical.
 Not only for a patient’s health, but for the viability of a health system from a revenue standpoint, its reputation, the insurance company, and even medical device and pharma companies.
-It is a tight knit ecosystem where if one chain in the communication link breaks down then all heck breaks lose and everyone suffers.
+It is a tight-knit ecosystem where if one chain in the communication link breaks down then all heck breaks loose and everyone suffers.

 ReferralMD Analytics Dashboard showing real-time leakage numbers

 Sergio Canavero , an Italian neurosurgeon, intends to attempt the first human head transplant by 2017, though no successful animal transplants with long-term survival have yet been made.
 Because of the difficulty of connecting the spinal cord, Canavero has suggested improvements in the process using a special blade and polyethylene glycol, a polymer used in medicine as well as in everything from skin cream to the conservation of the Mary Rose, can help start growth in spinal cord nerves.

 Being able to surgically remove the head in an orderly fashion should allow surgeons to then reattach all the nerves and blood vessels to the new body, once that pesky donor head is removed.
 A special bio-compatible glue will hold the spinal cord together so it can fuse with the donor body.
 The patient will then be put in a drug-induced coma for four weeks while the connection between the head and body heals.
 It’s the reattachment process that’s the most unlikely part of all this.
 There’s never been a successful procedure that reattached a fully severed primate spinal cord.